 We Change Lives

 The McNeese Autism Program is dedicated to improving the lives of young children with autism and their families through intensive education and individualized interventions using evidence-based practices of applied behavior analysis.
 The McNeese Autism Program follows a scientist-practitioner model and serves as a training site for students in the Master of Arts, Applied Behavior Analysis and Master of Science, Clinical Mental Health Counseling Programs.
 The McNeese Autism Program also supports faculty research designed to extend the knowledge base of behavioral science.
-Whether training, research, or both, the focus is always on child and familiy, emphasizing the progressive development, refinement and elaboration of meaningful skills and abilities.
+Whether training, research or both, the focus is always on child and familiy, emphasizing the progressive development and refinement of meaningful skills and abilities.